In today’s world, I see so many people focused on ensuring that they get what they need and what they want.

 When compromising, make a list.

-That is compromise: realizing that you do not need your way on every little thing.
+That is compromise: realizing that you do not need your way on every single thing.
 Meet in the middle, realizing life is full of give and take.
-Sometimes you will be doing more chores at home because your husband’s work is crazy right now; understand that there will be weeks when you are not able to do as much around the house, and he will step up to the plate.
+Sometimes you will be doing more chores at home because your husband’s work is crazy for a season; understand that there will be weeks when you are not able to do as much around the house, and he will step up to the plate.
 It is fine to not always go to dinner at your favorite places; let others pick theirs too.

 So, how do we start our journey of compromise?

 I think the first step is learning to have empathy for the person with whom you are compromising.
 What is going on in that person’s mind?
 What matters to him or her?
 Is your sister demanding to host Easter again even though she has every year, but you would like to have it at your home?
 Well, does she have children and is scared of them making a mess in your house or a family member with allergies that is anxious to eat elsewhere?

 The next step is to decide how important your position is in this disagreement.
 Are you just trying to prove a point or does this idea matter to you?
 And if it does matter, why?
 Do you feel like your sister doesn’t want to come to your home for the holiday because she makes you feel like your home isn’t nice enough?
 Maybe that calls for a conversation with your sister about what was said or done that made you feel that way.
 (Keep in mind that you’ll need an open ear and heart, as it may not have been her intention.)
 Or, you realize, “Ehh, hosting a holiday is a lot of work; I don’t need to” and the issue is over.
 Or, a compromise might be that the Easter egg hunt is at one home and the dinner at another.

 Compromise is simply deciding whether or not the issue at hand matters, why, and what can be done to strike a happy balance.